joonhyungbae/BioArtlas/README.md

 - Data: BioArtlas Research‑Only Data License (Noncommercial).
 See `LICENSE` for details.
 - Code: MIT License (to be added separately if/when code is included)

 Commercial use, internal commercial research, and integration into paid services/products/models are not permitted under this license.
-For commercial licensing, please contact: jh.bae[at]kaist.ac.kr.
+For commercial licensing, please contact: jh.bae@kaist.ac.kr.

 Proper attribution and preserving the original context are encouraged.